kelu124/Analog_Frontend/README.md

-# Analog Frontend PCB
+# Analog Frontend PCB meow
 This folder contains the design files for the analog circuitry required for a single channel of an ultrasound imaging system.

 Schematic:
 ![Schematic](drawings/schematic_v1.3.png)
 See the `drawings` folder for a high-resolution PDF version.

 PCB:
 ![PCB](drawings/PCB_v1.3.png)
 See the `drawings` folder for a 1:1 scale PDF version, including each layer individually.